 Communication teams within a merger environment should ask themselves:

-Before creating a plan for bank merger communications, conduct an assessment of all data and situational factors that will play a role in the merger.
+Before creating a strategy and process design for bank merger communications, conduct an assessment of all data and situational factors that will play a role in the merger.

 Some situations to consider include: